-76 7) Services Mains water x Mains drainage x Electricity x Gas x Central heating ng Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 65 sq m approximat Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirement nts F165 000 and main building (inc all other structures within the site boundaries unless specifically exclu ided) 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) Comment on mortgageability In our opinion the property forms suitable security for loan purposes subject to specific lender 's criteria which may vary.
-Valuation in present condition: £95,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the pro perty.
-The subjects comprise a two-storey end-terraced house. . , The subjects are located in an established residential area within the Bellfield district of Kilm property styles and types and reasonably convenient for most local schooling, shopping and trawas originally built for the public sector for social renting purposes.
-A fair percentage of house owned.
-There is an established resale market. ansport facilities.
-The property At the time of inspection, the property appeared to have been adequately maintained having rage.
-The property is of an age and type where the external fabric will require periodic maintenout as part of a planned maintenance programme.
-Our valuation has reflected the overall conformation of our inspection. nance and this should be carried IMPORTANT - THIS IS A CONFIDENTIAL REPORT PREPARED FOR MORTGAGE PURPOSES.
-Certificate: I have personally inspected the property described herein and confirm adequate prheld. ofessional indemnity cover is Company / Firm Name Graham + Sibbald LLP Office Name 5 St Marnock Place Valuer name and Craig Henderson MRICS qualification For and on behalf of Graham + Sibbald LLP Date of inspection 06/05/2024 Kilmarnock Date of report 06/05/2024 Postcode Terno 01563 528000
+100 A.S.
+F 7) Services Mains water x Mains drainage x Electricity x Gas x Central heating Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 38 sq m approximat Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirement and main building (inc all other structures within the site boundaries unless specifically exclud 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) Comment on mortgageability In our opinion the property forms suitable security for loan purposes subject to specific lender's s criteria which may vary.
+Valuation in present condition: £45,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the prop erty.
+The subjects comprise an upper floor flat within a two-storey terraced flatted building.
+There ap flats within the building.
+Access to the property is by means of an external staircase. opears to be a total of eight The subjects are located within a mixed residential and commercial location a short distance from reasonably convenient for most local schooling, shopping and transport facilities. om Kilmarnock town centre and The valuation is made on the assumption that any alterations that may have been carried out to relevant legislation and have full certification where appropriate.
+While not necessarily an exh at the time of our inspection include the formation of the present accommodation including an this is unlikely to be original, it does appear to have existed for some time. austive list, alterations noted At the time of our inspection, the property appeared adequately maintained having regard to its external maintenance repairs were noted to be outstanding.
+Whilst not an exhaustive list, durin we did note the railings to the external staircase were broken and poor in places and will requi corrugated Perspex canopy over the landing at the top of the external staircase was noted to be require to be investigated and repairs carried out as necessary.
+The present owner has advised removed and the guttering made good at this location at his expense in early course. ng the course of our inspection re repair.
+In addition, the broken and defective and will IMPORTANT - THIS IS A CONFIDENTIAL REPORT PREPARED FOR MORTGAGE PURPOSES.
+Certificate: I have personally inspected the property described herein and confirm adequate pro held. fessional indemnity cover is Company / Firm Name G Graham + Sibbald LLP Office Name 5 St Marnock Place Valuer name and Craig Henderson MRICS Area qualification For and on behalf of Graham + Sibbald LLP Kilmarnock Date of inspection 22/01/2024 Postcode Date of report 23/01/2024 01563 528000 Page 2 of 3